jingssrs/pfs_co_fa/README.md

 2. **Optimization**: Use the fiber assignment algorithm to optimize the assignment of fibers to targets.
 3. **Output Generation**: Generate the output file with the assigned fibers.

+***Track current observational state of the targets and the current health of the instrument through time***

 ### Packages
 - `numpy`: For numerical operations.
 - `pandas`: For data manipulation and analysis.